 Everyone’s situation is unique, which calls for careful planning for things like non-qualified stock options.
 Fortunately, this isn’t KB Financial Advisors’ first go around, so we have the expertise to provide personalized advice for you.

-Even if you aren’t affected by Stripe’s current deal, career planning for private equity firms can be crucial and having a knowledgeable sounding board is invaluable.
+Even if you’re not directly affected by the Stripe deal, career planning can be crucial, and having a knowledgeable sounding board is invaluable.

 Book a call today to talk to myself or another expert advisor about your taxes.